zoffixznet/perl6-Config-From/README.md

 # LIMITATIONS

-Current implementation does not allow use of more than one configuration file per application and only lets you access values in a top-level hash.
+Current implementation does not allow use of more than one configuration file per application and only lets you access values in a top-level object.

 This may change in the future, if there's demand for such features.